object can offer its image in the Web browser (Chrome

 A panel (created in the PmaPanel

-object) can be opened directly in the runtime application (local panel) or in the Web browser (Web panel).
+object) can be opened directly in runtime of the application (local panel) or in the Web browser (Web panel).
 If in such panel calling an algorithm is needed (for example after pressing the button), which has to do something different in local panel than in the Web panel

 , then it is recommended to use the PmgRoot.ClientType property

 .
 The value of this property specifies whether the panel is opened in the application or in the Web browser.
 Examples see description of the ClientType

 When developing a Web panel, it is necessary to understand, that, multiple clients can see it simultaneously.
 So it is a bad idea for example to create one panel (one PmaPanel